datacite/tasks/product_specifications/SDerr4/support_doc.md

 ## Release schedule

-Datacite releases a new API version only when is deemen stricly necessary.
+Datacite releases a new API version only when is deemed strictly necessary.

 Each stable version is supported for a minimum of 12 months.
 When a new stable version is introduced and contains changes that affect your app, you have 18 months to test and migrate your app to the new version before support for the previous version is set for deprecation.
 All deprecation introduction would be announced in the DataCite Newsletter and/or DataCite Open Hours.
 We strongly recommend updating your apps to call the latest stable API version.